gitGNU/gnu_pretest/NEW-VM.md

     meld web/ ../pretest-website/pretest/

-    Ensure that 'downloads/index.html' is NOT modified (or doesn't exist) in ./web/ - it must be manually updated.
+    Ensure that 'index.htmk' 'downloads/index.html' are NOT modified (or doesn't exist) in ./web/ - it must be manually updated.

 20. Update the website files: